rafaelsouzaribeiro/web-chat-websocket-in-golang/README.md

 <br/>

-You can also run it through the dockerfile:<br />
-I am using Docker Engine version 27.1.2.
+You can also run it through the dockerfile.
+I am using Docker Engine version 27.1.2:
 <br/>
 Redis:<br/>